Lombiq/Orchard-Azure-Application-Insights/Readme.md

 Starting 30 September 2025, authentication using API keys is no longer supported.
 Instead, you'll have to set up Entra Authentication.

-To set up Entra Authentication follow the steps that most closely match your situation over at [Microsoft Entra authentication for Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/azure-ad-authentication?tabs=net)
+#### Setting up Entra Authentication for Application Insights

+To set up Entra Authentication for an application hosted on Azure you will have to set up a Managed Identity for the application and give it the `Monitoring Metrics Publisher` role to be able to publish metrics to AI.
+See how to set up a managed identity [here](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/managed-identities-status).
+See more on Assigning Azure roles [here](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)

-Once Entra Authentication is set up and the `ConnectionString` has been properly set, live metrics should be flowing in.
+Once Entra Authentication is set up and the `ConnectionString` has been properly set, metrics should be flowing in.

+#### Local development

-If you want to stream local metrics to Application Insights, you should set the `EnableLocalDevelopment` option to `true` in the `Lombiq_Hosting_Azure_ApplicationInsights` section of your configuration.
+If you want to stream local metrics to Application Insights, you should set the `EnableLocalDevelopment` option to `true` in the `Lombiq_Hosting_Azure_ApplicationInsights` section of your configuration and make sure that `Local Authentication` is enabled in the Application Insights resource on Azure.

 ```json5
 {